canonical/netbox-k8s-operator/docs/explanation/charm-architecture.md

 - `django`: runs `gunicorn`.
 - `cron`: periodically runs the `housekeeping` and `syncdatasource` management commands.
 - `statsd_exporter`: exposes `gunicorn` metrics.

-Besides the integrations provided directly by the paas-charm tool chain, the following integrations are implemented in NetBox:
-- SAML integration.
-- S3 integration.

 The NetBox charm is designed for a high availability (HA) environment.
 The NetBox application can be scaled to more than one unit to provide